Toyota GR010 Hybrid: 2025

+The No. 7 GR010 Hybrid at the 2025 24 Hours of Le Mans.

 Toyota returned for another season in 2025 as the defending Manufacturers' champions.
-Toyota spent the first half of the season in the midfield and failed to score a podium, with a best finish of 4th in the 2025 6 Hours of Spa-Francorchamps.
-The team suffered further setbacks heading into the 2025 24 Hours of Le Mans, where the GR010 was among the slowest cars in the speed trap, clocking a speed of 342.3 km/h.
-In the aftermath of the next race at 2025 6 Hours of São Paulo, where Toyota finished 14th and 15th, technical director David Floury criticised the FIA World Endurance Championship's balance of performance, describing the series as becoming "far too artificial" and called for a revision of the series' BoP mechanism.
-Toyota returned to form in the 2025 8 Hours of Bahrain season finale, finishing 1st and 2nd overall.
+Toyota spent the first half of the season in the midfield and failed to score a podium, with a best finish of 4th in Spa-Francorchamps.
+The team suffered further setbacks heading into Le Mans, where the GR010 was among the slowest cars in the speed trap, clocking a speed of 342.3 km/h.

+In the aftermath of the next race at São Paulo, where Toyota finished 14th and 15th, technical director David Floury criticised the FIA World Endurance Championship's balance of performance, describing the series as becoming "far too artificial" and called for a revision of the series' BoP mechanism.
+Toyota returned to form in Bahrain season finale, finishing 1st and 2nd overall.
 The GR010's four-year run of consecutive titles would end in 2025, marking the first time Toyota would fail to defend either title, losing to eventual champions Ferrari.

+2026

+Toyota would implement a significant update to the GR010 Hybrid in 2026, with the car racing as the TR010 Hybrid following the team's rebrand to Toyota Racing.
+The new package proved to be an immediate success, as Toyota finished 1st and 3rd in the 2026 6 Hours of Imola season opener.
+At the 2026 24 Hours of Le Mans, Toyota held off BMW and Cadillac en route to a third win at the event in six years.